 Hotel Hikyonoyu (B,L,D)

 As we travel through the dramatic Iya gorge, stop to photograph shrines peeking out from the emerald slopes.
 Our destination is a 300-year-old thatched farmhouse, home to the Chiiori Trust, a unique project that seeks to preserve age-old rural traditions in the valley.
-Document the architectural details of this ancient building style and continue to photograph the evocative Kazura Bridge, a primitive suspension bridge constructed out of coiled vines that stretches high above the river valley below.
+Document the architectural details of this ancient building style and continue to photograph the evocative Okuiya Niju Kazurabashi, primitive twin suspension bridges constructed out of coiled vines that stretch high above the river valley below.
 Then capture timeless scenes of village life in Ochiai, a community of traditional dwellings, some of which date from the Edo period (circa 1700).

 Hotel Hikyonoyu (B,L,D)